Master of Arts in Anthropology

 Careers and Alumni

 Our master's degree in anthropology will give you a solid preparation for doctoral studies at Brandeis or another institution.
-Our MA graduates go on to study in prestigious PhD programs, including those at University of Chicago, Cornell University, University of Michigan, University of Toronto and Ben Gurion University.
+Our MA graduates go on to study in prestigious PhD programs, including those at University of Chicago, Cornell University, University of Michigan, Princeton, University of Toronto and Ben Gurion University.

 Others are pursuing a doctoral degree in other fields, including religious studies and women's studies, at Emory University, George Washington University, Rutgers University, University of California at Santa Cruz, University of Manitoba and University of Pennsylvania.

 Many of our graduates are pursuing rewarding careers in fields like archeology, health care, social services and education.
 Some have gone on to study medicine, law and nonprofit management.

 In addition to the core course, Contemporary Anthropological Theory, you will take seven electives, which you will choose with your faculty adviser.
 You will also participate in the year-long departmental graduate proseminar and write a 25-to-40-page master's paper.

 Financial Aid and Scholarship